 Is Israel grafted into the nations or are the gentiles grafted into the Common wealth of Israel?

-The Son of God himself proclaims that the Sabbath remains, even into the Great Tribulation, which obviously has not happened yet. ~
+The Son of God Himself proclaims that the Sabbath remains, even into the Great Tribulation, which obviously has not happened ye. ~

 Matthew 24:20-21 20Pray that your flight may not be in winter or on a Sabbath.
 21For then there will be great tribulation, such as has not been from the beginning of the world until now, no, and never will be.